saumyamehta17/algorithm_and_system_design/system_designs/scaling.md

 We can assume that there is always a ceiling, don't cross that, even buy more cheaper/slower computers instead one big good machine which expensive

-So how would we handler more than machine, where user will request.
+So how would we handle more than machine, where user will send request.
 Here's come Load Balancer

-Now Loader Balancer can have public ips and other machine can private ips
+Now **Loader Balancer** can have public ips and other machine can private ips
 benefits:
 - Bad guys on internet can not access our machine private ips directly
 - public ips(version 4- 32 bit ip) are expensive and world is running out of these, and other private ips could be 192.168 0r 10.0 like which we have at our home.
 This will alleviate the pressure of buying public ips for each machine

-How Loadbalancer distribute
+### How Loadbalancer distribute requests
 - Round Robin, first send to server1, then to server2 and so on.
 Here Problem is some server by bad luck get heavy requests and other server may get just simple login request.
 - distribute based on load
 - distribute based on nature of server.
 Like rails request goes to rails server and image request goes to image server.